lando/lando/examples/postgres/README.md

 # Should use a custom config file if specified
 lando showmax | grep 999

-# Should be able to recieve connections from the outside
+# Should be able to receive connections from the outside
 lando crossconnect

 # should show the correct user in info